All income tax, social security and other charges are paid by the University.

 The student body is a mixture of scholarship and non-scholarship students most of whom have just left high school and are used to a fairly rigid style of education.
 This is a challenging transition period for them intellectually, academically and socially.
 For many it is the first time they have lived away from home.
 Some are highly motivated, have good study habits and are already responsible young people.
 Others are more focused on passing exams than on learning and they require more guidance to become responsible and autonomous learners, which for some of them is a challenge.

 We believe that all learners have the right to receive the necessary support and guidance in order to help them realize their full potential.
 Our job is to provide a whole person education regardless of the background of the students and to help them become more motivated and responsible.
-Head of Teaching Units and the Student Services Unit as well as the learners’ own teachers themselves all offer individual support to struggling students.
+Head of Teaching Units and teachers themselves all offer individual support to struggling students.

 In any given year a substantial number of instructors are engaged in formal training courses in addition to in-house mentoring support.
 This represents a large investment of time and energy by the school.
 We believe all learning is a life-long process and learning how to teach is also a career long process.
 We aim to support this by providing opportunities for instructors at all levels to improve themselves professionally in order to realize their own full potential.